Top Menu

 And you know what?
 Mr. RLC was right.
 That doorway needed some trim! :D

-Stay tuned for a little something I added to that small wall on the left side of the door.
+Check this small detail added to that small wall on the left side of the door.

-For more door and window trim ideas check these out:
+For more door and window trim ideas, check these out:

 how to trim a doorway between dining and living room -